featherbear/UNSW-COMP6447/useful/useful.md

 3) Check for vulnerable `printf` functions
 4) Check for vulnerable `free` routines

+## Source Auditing Checklist

+- Check types
+- Check the subtraction instructions done as arguments to function calls - can it be negative? overflow?
+- Check the checks (pre-increment or post-increment)
+- Check indexes of arrays
+- Check negatives

 ## Programs

 * `gropper` - `ropper` with `grep`